Rebecca, Amazing Woman of Faith

 Rebekah was a woman of faith and courage.
 She agreed to go with this man she had just met, based only on his report.
 She had faith that the Lord’s hand was in it.
 Therefore, she was willing to leave her family, friends, and the only life she knew to marry a man she had never met.

 The caravan route to Canaan was 700 miles of bandit infested trails.
 Abraham’s servant had brought well equipped soldiers with him.
 But Rebekah only had her maids.
-To the robbers, beautiful young women were considered a fantastic prize.
+Robbers considered beautiful young women fantastic prizes.
 So, it would be a dangerous journey.

 Rebekah Woman of Faith Endangers Her Husband

-Because the area where they were living experienced a terrible famine, Isaac and Rebekah were forced to move.
+Because of a terrible famine in their area, Isaac and Rebekah had to move.
 They moved south to Gerar.
-The king of Gerar was named Abimelech.
-It seems that heathen kings and princes were in the habit of claiming any beautiful woman who happened to catch their fancy.
+Abimelech was the name of the king of Gerar.
+Heathen kings and princes were in the habit of claiming any beautiful woman who caught their fancy.

 Abraham’s family was famous for its beautiful women.
-When Abraham came to Gerar the king had coveted his wife, Sarah even though she was 90 years old.
-Now, nearly a century later Isaac feared the beauty of his wife might cause a similar problem.
-The fact that a woman was married was of no consequence to these heathens.
+When Abraham came to Gerar, the king coveted his wife, Sarah, even though she was 90 years old.
+Now, nearly a century later, Isaac feared the beauty of his wife might cause a similar problem.
+That a woman was married was of no consequence to these heathens.
 They could easily have the husband murdered.

 It was a Hebrew custom to call near relatives “sister” or “brother.”
-This was used by Isaac to escape being killed.
-Isaac followed the same advice the Lord had given to Abraham in the case of Sarah.
-Nevertheless when the king discovered the true relationship, he issued a mandate saying, “He that touches this man, or his wife will surely be put to death.”
+Isaac used this to escape being killed.
+Isaac followed the same advice the Lord had given to Abraham with Sarah.
+However, discovering their true relationship, the king commanded, “He who harms this man or his wife will be put to death.”

 Rebekah Makes a Mistake Which Costs Her Dearly

 Later, Rebekah overheard Isaac tell Esau he would give him the blessing belonging to the firstborn.
-Rebekah knew from the prophecy the Lord had given her before the twins birth that Jacob should receive the birthright blessing.
-Apparently, she had not been able to convince Isaac about the prophecy she received.
+Rebekah knew from a prophecy the Lord had given her before the twins’ birth that Jacob should receive the birthright blessing.
+Apparently, she could not convince Isaac about the prophecy she received.

-She decided to deceive Isaac, whose eyes had become dim with age.
+She deceived Isaac, whose eyes had become dim with age.
 She put goat skins on Jacob’s arms and the smooth skin of his neck.
 Jacob reluctantly put on Esau’s clothes so he would smell like Esau.
 Jacob brought meat to his father and claimed to be Esau.
 Isaac did not detect the deception.
 He gave Jacob the birthright blessing.

 Rebekah’s decision would change her life and her family’s life forever.
 It would also change the way we look at our world today.
 Because Jacob’s family became the people who wrote the Bible.